NicolaZomer/AdvancedStatisticsExercises/index.md

   * Chebyshev’s inequality
   * The Six Boxes Toy Model: inference and simulation

-# Projects related to the course Statistical Mechanics of Complex Systems
+# Statistical Mechanics of Complex Systems projects
 **[Application of the MaxEnt Principle](./Complex_Systems_Projects/Application-of-the-MaxEnt-Principle.html)** <br>
 The MaxEnt principle can be used to find the less biased probability distribution compatible with a set of constraints, by maximizing the Shannon entropy subject to these constraints.
-In this project I apply the MaxEnt principle to some data, genered according to a known distribution, using the measured $k-th$ moments as constraints.
+In this project I apply the MaxEnt principle to some data, genered according to a known distribution, using the measured k-th moments as constraints.
 I start with a simple discrete case and then move on to well-known continuous distributions such as the Gaussian and the Exponential.